If you have a question about our Smoke-Free Grounds, click here.

 In order to achieve health benefits and improve functional abilities, the Canadian Physical Activity Guidelines recommend that adults, ages 18 to 64 years, accumulate 150 minutes of moderate-to-vigorous aerobic activity per week, in bouts of 10 minutes or more.
 You should also try to incorporate strength training and flexibility into your weekly routine.

 Put the tablet down, turn off the TV and get active!
 Being active doesn’t have to be lonely or boring.
 Bring a friend and find an activity that you enjoy.
 You can even build physical activity into your daily routine for greater convenience.
-For example, take walking breaks at work with a colleague, take the stairs or park your car further from the entrance.
+Being physically active is also associated with better mental health and stress relief.

 Your body is an amazing machine, but it needs healthy fuel to perform at its best.
 A diet that constantly feeds the body fried, high-fat, salty junk foods is like pouring bacon grease into your vehicle’s gas tank – it will just clog up the engine and prevent it from working properly.

 Canada’s Food Guide recommends eating more vegetables and fruit than any other food group.
 If you’re an adult between 19 and 50 years of age, Canada’s Food Guide recommends that females eat 7-8 servings of vegetables and fruit and males eat 8-10 servings.

 8 servings may seem like a lot, but it really isn’t.
 For example, a ½ cup of fresh, frozen or canned vegetables and fruits count as 1 serving.
 1 cup of raw leafy vegetables, such as a salad, is another serving.
 Throughout the day, those servings can add up faster than you know it!